arnefmeyer/arnefmeyer.github.io/projects/coding.md

 world from the responses of various sensory receptors (e.g., photoreceptors in the retina and mechanoreceptors in the cochlea), but also the transformation of this information into neural representations that are useful for cognition and behavior.
-I develop and use computational methods to understand the nature of stimulus-response transformations at various stages of sensory processing, and the ways in which the resulting neural representations relate to perception.
+I am leveraging techniques from statistics and machine learning to understand the nature of stimulus-response transformations at various stages of sensory processing, and the ways in which the resulting neural representations relate to perception.
 A specific focus is on the coding of complex auditory and visual inputs and the effects of behavior and arousal or attention on stimulus-response relationships.